thriveth/CubeFitter.jl/README.md

 ## What does it do (and how)?

-This code contains three main components (which may get separated into their own packages later):
+This package contains of a few main components of functionality, plus some plumbing to make them play nice together.

 - A family of `SpectralCube` types which handle the data and metadata.
 - A continuum subtraction function (see description below)
-- The functionality for fitting emission lines.
+- The functionality for fitting emission lines, either -per-spaxel, or for a number of arbitrary spatial bins/fragments.
+- A wrapper around the `VoronoiBinning` package, which is an optional dependency.

 The workhorses of this package are the various types `NIRSpecCube`, `MUSECube`, etc.; as well as the functions `cont_subt()`, `fit_cube()`, and